efrecon/machinery/docs/Reference.md

 include other files themselves. `include` is usually used together with hidden machines, i.e. with a name starting with a `.` or `x-`, and the `extends` key in machine descriptions.

+## YAML Tweaks

+By default, if a sibling file with the same name as the cluster file, but the extension `.twk`, exists, it will be read prior to reading the cluster file.
+Reading this file has the same behaviour as the global command-line option [`-tweaks`](#-tweaks).
+Pay specifically attention to the fact that the content of this file will be read (and applied) *after* the information that would have come from the command-line, which is a bit counter-intuitive.

+The file should be YAML formatted, each key will form the name of a tweak, and its value the value of the tweak.